julie98/saucedemo-test/README.md

 ```bash
 mvn test
 ```
+## Other information
-The default browser is set to chrome.
+The default browser is set to chrome. <br>
+After logging in, a "change password" prompt appears on the inventory page, which disrupts the test flow.
+To prevent this, I configured ChromeOptions to disable Chrome’s password manager during driver setup.